ravenusmc/movies/readme.md

 # Movies
 ## Intro

 This project will take movies, from 2016, look at their 'ratings' on google trends and then compare that number to the amount that the movie actually made.
 I got the idea for this project after reading a book entitled 'Everybody Lies'.
 The author argues that by looking at Google Trends and Adwords one can get a feeling for what people truly believe.
 I was so interested in this that I actually started to read the authors Harvard Thesis.
-This is my first dive into this matter and wondering what I will find!!
+This is my first dive into this matter and wondering what I will find.

+This project will use the following method.
+First I collect data about movies that came out in 2016.
+I then find the amount of money that those movies grossed while they were out.
+From there I use Google trends and find the movies 'average search rating' was from the day it came out to the previous year.
+I then will combine the search rating with the amount that the movie made and plot that.

 # Getting started
 ### Installing